jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 The Load Balancer takes about four minutes to provision.

-Run `k get all -n sock-shop` untill you see `service/front-end` has a valid external IP.
+Run `k get all -n sock-shop` until you see `service/front-end` has a valid EXTERNAL-IP.

 To Access Socks Shop
 * Obtain the external IP address of Socks Shop.
 * `k -n sock-shop get svc front-end`
 * The IP address under EXTERNAL-IP is the external IP address of Socks Shop
-* Use that address to access Socks Shop
-* Put the EXTERNAL-IP into a browser of your choice
+* Paste the EXTERNAL-IP or IP address found in the Load Balancer dashboard into your web browser.
 * You should see a e-commerce website called Socks Shop
+* Feel free to browse around and order some socks

 ## Grafana - UI